viamrobotics/docs/docs/mobility/frame-system/_index.md

 `viam-server` builds a tree of reference frames for your robot with the `world` as the root node and regenerates this tree following reconfiguration.

-Access a [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames in the robot's logs at `--debug` level:
+Access a [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames in the machine's logs at `--debug` level:

 ![an example of a logged frame system](/mobility/frame-system/frame_sys_log_example.png)